← All articles

 Course-Correction, Not Guilt: A Better Approach to Bad Meals

 You just ate a pizza.
 Half a large, if we're being honest.
 You open your tracker and see the damage: protein low, calories blown, ultra-processed score through the roof.
 The number stares back at you in red.
-You feel like you ruined everything.

 Sound familiar?